willofcode/willofcode/README.md

 <!------------------------------------------------------------------------------

 - 🔭 I’m working on projects, a portfolio website, etc.
-- 🌱 I’m currently learning Machine Learning and Data Science, and Web Development
+- 🌱 I’m currently learning Machine Learning, Data Science, and Web Development
 - 👯 I’m looking to collaborate on Projects and Hackathons
 - 🤔 I’m also studying Swift and IOS Development
 - 😄 Pronouns: He/Him